Durgavasu58/sridurgavasu_CustomerApiProject/README.md

   --> source env/bin/activate

-2. clone or pull the repistory run the command
+2. clone or pull the repistory and in the project directory run the command
    --> pip install -r requirements.txt
 3. --> python manage.py makemigrations && python manage.py migrate